 If you would like to complete a recommendation for a potential new member please complete the online recruitment introduction form.

-Registration for Formal Fall Recruitment is closed for this year, for more information go to https://web.uri.edu/greek/sororities/
+Registration for Formal Fall Recruitment is open for this year, for more information go to https://web.uri.edu/greek/sororities/

 Dear Potential New Members,